gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Protect-RMSFile.md

 The acceptable values for this parameter:

-- **Disk**: An end user license for the Rights Management issuer is not generated for each file in %localappdata%\Microsoft\MSIPC.
+- **Disk:** An end user license for the Rights Management issuer is not generated for each file in %localappdata%\Microsoft\MSIPC.

-- **License**:  An end user license for the Rights Management issuer is not inserted in the publishing license for the file.
+- **License:**  An end user license for the Rights Management issuer is not inserted in the publishing license for the file.

-- **All**: No end user license for the Rights Management issuer is created and saved when a file is protected.
+- **All:** No end user license for the Rights Management issuer is created and saved when a file is protected.

 ```yaml
 Type: String